{{ summaryMetric }}

 How to Use This Tool:

-Start with the markup, choose the parsing scope, then review the generated JSX and the migration checks together.
+Start with the markup source, choose the parsing path that matches it, then read the generated JSX beside the migration checks.

-1. Paste markup into HTML source, drop a file on the textarea, or use Browse HTML.
-HTML, HTM, SVG, and TXT files are read in the browser, and files over 1 MB are rejected with a size warning.
+1. Paste markup into HTML source, drop text onto the textarea, or load one HTML, HTM, SVG, or TXT file with Browse HTML.
+Files stay in the browser, and a file over 1 MB stops with a file-size warning.

-2. Set Source scope.
-Auto fragment or body contents is the normal choice for snippets and full pages, Full document tree keeps html, head, and body elements, and SVG/XML root uses stricter SVG/XML parsing.
+2. Set Source scope before reviewing output.
+Auto fragment or body contents fits most snippets and full documents, Full document tree keeps document-level elements, and SVG/XML root reports malformed SVG instead of repairing it as HTML.

-5. Choose how to handle risky syntax.
-Inline styles can become React style objects, stay as strings for review, or be omitted.
-Event attributes can become handler stubs, stay as flagged strings, or be omitted.
+5. Pick the risky-syntax policies.
+Inline styles can become React style objects, remain as strings for manual review, or be omitted.
+Event attributes can become handler stubs, remain flagged strings, or be omitted.
 Comments can become JSX comments or be removed.

-7. Review JSX Component, JSX Fragment, or JSX Markup first, then check Attribute Migration and Conversion Checks.
-Copy or download the JSX only after warning rows match what you expect.
+7. Review the active JSX tab first, then open Attribute Migration and Conversion Checks.
+Copy or download the JSX only after the warning rows match the risks you expected from the source.

 Interpreting Results:

-The summary count tells you how many tags were converted and how many review notes were found.
-It does not prove that the JSX will compile in your project or that copied event code is safe.
-Treat the generated JSX as the main artifact and the tables as the review trail.
+The summary count tells you how many element tags were converted and whether review notes were found.
+A clean summary means no known converter warning appeared for the selected options.
+It does not prove that the JSX compiles, matches project conventions, or is safe to render unchanged.

-HTML to JSX result areas and review guidance
+HTML to JSX result areas and what to check

-Result area What it shows What to verify
+Result area What it gives you What still needs review

 Technical Details: